Skip to main content

 This marks the third consecutive month of rising layoff activity.

-This data points to a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
+The data underscores a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.